akademy/photoss/ReadMes/README-Windows.txt

 Properties: folders
 ----------------------

-You can open photos from various folderson your computer
+You can open photos from various folders on your computer

  - folder.folders : add folder paths seperated by a semi-colon.
 This will not search sub folders unless they are specified.
+Colons and backslashes must be escaped with additional backslashes (see example)

 Example settings
-folder.folders=/home/matthew;/home/matthew/Pictures
+folder.folders=C\:\\Pictures;D\:\\Docs\\Media

 Properties: general
 ---------------------